 The Master of Architectural Design programme will teach you how to develop architectural design projects at an advanced level, including the creative, technical and research skills needed, and educate you in the areas of theory, history and criticism of architecture.
 The most important knowledge and skills taught are:

-- Critical understanding of how knowledge is advanced through research to produce clear, logically argued and original written work relating to architectural culture, theory and design
+- critical understanding of how knowledge is advanced through research to produce clear, logically argued and original written work relating to architectural culture, theory and design

-- Understanding of the context of the architecture and the construction industry, including the architect’s role in the processes of procurement and building production, and legislation
+- understanding of the context of the architecture and the construction industry, including the architect’s role in the processes of procurement and building production, and legislation

-- Design studio III
+- Design studio III (individual briefs)

 - Architectural design and research methods

 - Thesis (dissertation)